dell/csi-baremetal/docs/proposals/distributed-tracing-of-volume-requests.md

 ## Background

-To create, expand, delete persistent volumes different requests are handled by CSI in the different components.
-For details please see ../docs/volume-requests-flow.md.
+To create, expand, delete persistent volumes different requests are handled by CSI across multiple components.
+For details please see [flow diagrams of CSI volume requests](https://github.com/dell/csi-baremetal/blob/master/docs/volume-requests-flow.md).
 When system doesn't respond in expected time frame it's really hard to find the issue using just metrics or log analysis.

 ## Proposal